128technology/docs/docs/config_service_health.md

 If any of the addresses listed in the profile do not meet the SLA requirements, all service-routes referencing this profile are marked as down.

 Stats are available for number of failed-to-send, response-timeout, and ping success in total, and for ping exceeded-by-max-loss, exceeded-by-max-latency, and exceeded-by-mean-latency.

 Ping state will be detected for each unique combination of probe-profile, service-name, and tenant.

-If an ICMP probe fails to send requests, the PCLI service-ping command, highway, and service-area logs can be used to debug.
-If `service-ping service-name <service-name> tenant <tenant> <address>` succeeds where the service-name matches the service-route and tenant matches the network-interface tenant from the next-hop, then the ICMP probe will be able to send a ping.
-For the FIB lookup to succeed, the service needs to allow transport icmp, and the tenant needs to allow a source of 127.0.0.1/32 for the neighborhood the interface is in.
+If an ICMP probe fails to send requests, the PCLI ping command and highway logs can be used to debug.
+If `ping node <node-name> egress-interface <intf-name> gateway <gateway-ip> <address>` succeeds where the node and egress-interface match the service-route next-hop and the gateway is from the routing FIB or the interface gateway, then the ICMP probe will be able to send a ping.

-Probe-interval and probe-duration should be tuned so that probe-interval + probe-duration are less than the detection-window allowing the ping to run to completion within the detection window.
+Probe-interval and probe-duration should be tuned so that probe-interval + probe-duration is less than the detection-window, allowing the ping to run to completion within the detection window.
 If the ping interval is longer, when the path is declared down, is held-down, and is brought up for one window, the probe may say the path is down and the service-path will be brought down again, bouncing the path repeatedly.

 ### Custom Health Probe Plugins